Elite Picture Theatre, Nottingham

-The Elite Picture Theatre, Nottingham was a cinema open from 1921 to 1977 in Nottingham.
+The Elite Picture Theatre was a cinema open from 1921 to 1977 in Nottingham, England.
+It subsequently operated as a bingo hall for around 15 years and is now a Grade II* listed building converted for retail and office use.

 History

 The cinema was designed by the firm of Adamson & Kinns of London in the Beaux-Arts style, with 250 tons of steel frame, concrete floors and expensive white Hathernware tiling facade manufactured by the Hathern Station Brick & Terra Cotta Company, surmounted by statues on the upper portion.
 The interior was decorated by Fred A. Foster, and the fittings included a concert organ by Willis-Lewis, a ballroom, a restaurant, a tea room and Louis XVI style cafe.
 The marble terrazzo work, steps and flooring were provided by the Marble Mosaic Company of Bristol.

-It opened for business on 22 August 1922 with a luncheon hosted by Mr. T. Shipstone, chairman of the directors of the theatre, with the Mayor of Nottingham, Alderman Herbert Bowles and the Sheriff John H. Freckingham in attendance.
+It opened for business on 22 August 1922, with a luncheon hosted by Mr. T. Shipstone, chairman of the directors of the theatre, with the Mayor of Nottingham, Alderman Herbert Bowles and the Sheriff John H. Freckingham in attendance.
 There was then a private showing of Mary Pickford in Pollyanna, and the theatre was opened to the public later that day.
-The first programme included Mary Pickford in Pollyanna and the Adventures of Sherlock Holmes (The Beryl Coronet).
+The first programme included Pollyanna and the Adventures of Sherlock Holmes (The Beryl Coronet).

 After the cinema closed in 1977 it operated as a bingo hall for around 15 years.
-It is now a Grade II* listed building.
+It is now a Grade II* listed building and serves as a space for retail and office use.